TheAlgorithms/Go/CONTRIBUTING.md

 - Your work will be distributed under the [MIT License](https://github.com/TheAlgorithms/Go/blob/master/LICENSE) once your pull request has been merged.
 - Please follow the repository guidelines and standards mentioned below.

+#### New implementation

-**New implementation** New implementations are welcome!
+- New implementations are welcome!

-You can add new algorithms or data structures that are **not present in the repository** or that can **improve** the old implementations (**documentation**, **improving test cases**, removing bugs, or in any other reasonable sense)
+- You can add new algorithms or data structures that are **not present in the repository** or that can **improve** the old implementations (**documentation**, **improving test cases**, removing bugs, or in any other reasonable sense)

+#### Issues

-**Issues** Please avoid opening issues asking to be "assigned” to a particular algorithm.
+- Please avoid opening issues asking to be "assigned” to a particular algorithm.
 This merely creates unnecessary noise for maintainers.
 Instead, please submit your implementation in a pull request, and it will be evaluated by project maintainers.

 ### Making Changes
+---

 #### Code